 7. Stand up more often

-Sitting for too long can have negative health effects, partly because of the lack of energy expenditure that can lead to weight gain.
+Sitting for too long can have negative effects on health, partly due to the lack of energy expended that can lead to weight gain.

-This study conducted in 2018 found that standing or moving at work was associated with decreased cardiovascular risk, as well as reductions in weight, body fat, waist circumference, blood pressure, triglycerides, and insulin.
+This study conducted in 2018 found that standing or moving at work was associated with a decrease in cardiovascular risk.
+It was also associated with lower weight, body fat, waist circumference, blood pressure, triglycerides, and insulin.

 It also showed that moving rather than simply standing produced even better results.

-If you work while seated, stand up once an hour for about 5 minutes.
+If you work sitting down, stand up once an hour for about 5 minutes.
 You can also use breaks to walk during the day.
 Or invest in a Swiss ball to alternate postures with a regular chair.

 Unlike long-chain triglycerides, MCTs are rapidly absorbed by the body and directed to the liver.
 There, they are used as an immediate energy source or converted into ketones.

-Their mild fat-burning effect may be useful to encourage metabolic activity.
-However, they should not replace daily olive oil or sources of omega-3.
+Their modest fat-burning effect may be useful for promoting metabolic activity.
+However, they should not replace daily olive oil or sources of omega-3s.

 Like any fat, I recommend using them in reasonable amounts.
-A tip: add 1 teaspoon of coconut oil when cooking your vegetable stir-fries.
+A tip: add 1 teaspoon of coconut oil for cooking your vegetable sautés.
 Or to flavor your homemade pastries.

-My final tip for taking care of your metabolism: choose a comprehensive, gradual approach.
-Every small change contributes to your well-being; there is no single miracle solution.
+My final tip for taking care of your metabolism is to choose a holistic, gradual approach.
+Every small change contributes to your well-being; there is no single miracle cure.

 Sources and scientific studies